 Chiggers continue to ride the Epidermis Express and remain attached to the bite victim’s body for up to four days.
 Unfortunately, the inexorable itching continues until your body has eliminated all traces of that itch-inducing digestive enzyme.

 Chiggers tend to live close to the ground, in and around areas with heavy vegetation.
-When you’re strolling through public gardens or hiking in the woods, this is why it’s a good idea to steer clear of areas with overgrown grass, weeds, shrubs, bushes, brush, berry thickets, and pond perimeters or riverbanks.
+When you’re strolling through public gardens or hiking in the woods, it’s a good idea to steer clear of areas with overgrown grass, weeds, shrubs, bushes, brush, berry thickets, and pond perimeters or riverbanks.

 On your own property, you may want to eliminate enticing, overgrown areas altogether.
 Put your rake to use to remove leaves, branches, and other plant matter from the property.
 Trim hedges and shrubs, take care of weeds, and keep your grass cut short.
-Short grass is not ideal for the lawn’s health, but it may save you some discomfort down the road.
+Short grass is not ideal for the lawn’s health, but it may save you some discomfort from chiggers down the road.

-Remove all trash from your cans and around the lawn.
+STEP 2: Remove all trash from your cans and around the lawn.

-Like many garden pests, chiggers choose damp, dark areas in which to await their prey.
+Like many garden pests, chiggers choose damp, dark areas to await their prey.
 To them, trash is prime real estate.
 Moisture can collect under food wrappers, newspapers, plastic bags, and other trash that might have been left behind by inconsiderate guests or blown into your yard.